The Cyan Language: Future Enhancements

-\item since parameters are read-only, it is not possible to assign a variable or block to any of them;
+\item since parameters are read-only, it is not possible to assign a variable or function to any of them;

-\item both r-blocks and u-blocks can access instance variables since their use do not cause any problems --- instance variables belong to objects allocated in the heap, a memory space separated from the stack.
-Then it is legal to return a block that accesses an instance variable or to assign such a block to any {\tt UBlock} variable: \begin{cyan} object Person @init(name, age) public fun init [ ] private fun blockCompare -> UBlock<Person><Boolean> [ return [ |:p Person| ^age > (p age) ] ] public :name String = "noname" public :age Int = 99 end ... :myself = Person new; // method name: String age: Int is automatically created myself name: "José" age: 14; if ( (Person blockCompare) eval: myself ) [ Out println: "Person is older than José"; ] \end{cyan}
+\item both r-functions and u-functions can access fields since their use do not cause any problems --- fields belong to objects allocated in the heap, a memory space separated from the stack.
+Then it is legal to return a function that accesses a field or to assign such a function to any {\tt UFunction} variable: \begin{cyan} @init(name, age) object Person func init { } private func functionCompare -> UFunction<Person, Boolean> { return { (: Person p :) ^age > (p getAge) } } @property String name = "noname"; @property Int age = 99; end ... var myself = Person new; // methods setName: String and setAge: Int are automatically created myself setName: "José"; myself setAge: 14; if (Person functionCompare) eval: myself { Out println: "Person is older than José"; } \end{cyan}

-\item the type of an instance variable or return method value cannot be an r-block.
-But it can be an u-block.
-Therefore there will never be an instance variable referring to a block that has a reference to a local variable.
-And a block returned by a method will never refer to a local method variable;
+\item the type of a field or return method value cannot be an r-function.
+But it can be an u-function.
+Therefore there will never be a field referring to a function that has a reference to a local variable.
+And a function returned by a method will never refer to a local method variable;

-\item a parameter that has type \verb!Block<T1, ...
-Tn><R>! cannot be assigned to any variable of the same type because this variable is of level at least 1 and the parameter is of level -1;
+\item a parameter that has type \verb!Function<T1, ...
+Tn, R>! cannot be assigned to any variable of the same type because this variable is of level at least 1 and the parameter is of level -1;

-\item the generic prototype \verb"Array<T>" declares an instance variable of type {\tt T}.
-Therefore the generic array instantiation \verb"Array<Block<T1, ...
-Tn><R>>" causes a compile-time error --- r-blocks cannot be types of instance variables.
-In the same way, \verb"Block<T1, ...
-Tn><R>" cannot be the parameter to most generic containers (yet to be made) such as {\tt Hashtable}, {\tt Set}, {\tt List}, and so on.
+\item the generic prototype \verb"Array<T>" declares a field of type {\tt T}.
+Therefore the generic array instantiation \verb"Array<Function<T1, ...
+Tn, R>>" causes a compile-time error --- r-functions cannot be types of fields.
+In the same way, \verb"Function<T1, ...
+Tn, R>" cannot be the parameter to most generic containers (yet to be made) such as {\tt Hashtable}, {\tt Set}, {\tt List}, and so on.